 We’re fast approaching 2020, which also means yet another year of conversations, interactions and connections on the social media.
 The vast majority that has already built their tribe on social media know how exciting it is to be so close to those who matter and yet generate leads, close sales and drive promotions on the social media circuit.
 And if you are one of those who are yet to crack the code, this one’s for you.
-Our previous blog was all about the what, why, when and where of building a social media marketing plan.
+Our previous blog was all about the what, why, when and where of building a social media marketing strategy.
 Moving on, we now take you to the bigger details.
 We cover the elements that can make or break your social media marketing strategy.

-Here’s what you should be doing to build your social media marketing strategy like a Pro.
+Follow Ryzely‘s guide on how to build your social media marketing strategy like a Pro.

 Set SMART goals

 By SMART, we mean Specific, Measurable, Attainable, Realistic and Timely goals.
 So you could have a figure in mind to decide the number of posts, and the number of likes, shares and comments you expect.
 You may also want to closely monitor how your posts are affecting the number of followers.